atomiks/tippyjs-react/README.md

 ### `visible?: boolean`

-Prop to control the `tippy.show()` / `tippy.hide()` instance methods.
-Use this when you want to programmatically show or hide the tippy instead of relying on UI events.
-This puts the tippy in controlled mode so it will only respond to state.
+Programmatically show or hide the tippy instead of relying on events.

 ```jsx
 function App() {